camilagazolla/SEMIA_genome_analysis/index.md

 Can consume 🐡

-.FASTA, file with 16S rRNA gene sequences
+- File with 16S rRNA gene sequences (.FASTA)

-.txt, TAB-delimited data with strain names and genome assembly_accession (NCBI)
+- TAB-delimited data with strain names and NCBI genome assembly_accession (.txt)

 Can provide 🍣

-.tab, table with taxonomic assignments from phylum to genus
+- Table with taxonomic assignments from phylum to genus (.tab)

 On R:

 ```
 library(DECIPHER)
 library(dada2)